xyz1991/Notes_and_Interview_questions/Interviews_Nemo_IT.md

 Difference between an RDD and DataFrame?
 Does sqoop launches only mapper?
 Yes
 What are broadcast and Accumulator variables in Spark?
+How to create Streams for Basic Input SOurces like file and Socket & Advanced Sources like Kafka, Twitter and Flume?